Retirement planning is an absolute necessity in today’s times, but how much is enough?

 Many Canadians use a TFSA for retirement savings, so there are no tax considerations to worry about with withdrawals.

-Retirees typically have investment portfolios comprising a mix of stocks and bonds.
+Retirees typically have investment portfolios comprising a mix of stocks and bonds (or even bond ETFs.)
 If you are a conservative investor, it is 70% stocks and 30% bonds.
 If you are an aggressive investor, it is 80% stocks and 20% bonds.

 Given that people are living longer in Canada, retirement planning is sacrosanct.
 According to Statista, the average life expectancy in Canada is 84 for females and 84 males (those born in 2019.)